 To keep the car after the lease, you can buy it or apply for a second lease.
-Most leasing contracts do not guarantee you the exclusive right to buy, so you need the confirmation of the garage or leasing company to buy.
+Most leasing contracts do not guarantee you the exclusive right to buy.

 If the purchase is refused, you must return the car, otherwise you may buy it.
 The purchase price is calculated from the residual value and any fees that are due for the purchase.
 By buying the car, you become the sole owner of the car and end your contractual relationship with the leasing company.